dbos-inc/dbos-docs/docs/tutorials/openapi-tutorial.md

 include generated OpenApi definition files if you want to try this without creating your own Operon application.
 ::::

-Then, copy and paste the contents of the generated `openapi.yaml` file into Swagger Editor at https://editor.swagger.io/.
+Then, copy and paste the contents of the generated `openapi.yaml` file into [Swagger Editor](https://editor.swagger.io/).
 Swagger Editor will validate the OpenAPI definitions and render a documentation page for the api.

 ::::info